propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.4.74 - 2020-12-16 =
+* Ensure viewing feedback is still shown on a property record even after it's progressed to an offer
+* Flag if a viewing is a 2nd, 3rd viewing etc. Shown in the 'Status' column in every viewings grid and when on a viewing record
+* Added ability to search contacts in main contacts list by address
+* When doing a contact lookup, when adding a viewing for example, to help differentiate between contacts with the same or similar names we'll now display the phone number and email address in the results
+* Tweaks to search logic when searching for a property when adding a viewing so any combination of house name/number and street should return the relevant result.
+Previously you could only search for one or the other
+* Include property 'Location' field in REST API
+* New Elementor widget, Floor Area, for commercial properties
+* Added ability for third party add ons to add their own Property Hive Elementor widgets
+* When using the [properties] shortcode and wanting to filter by commercial property type, but commercial is the only active department, don't require department to be explicilty passed through
+* Added filter 'property_negotiator_exclude_roles' to negotiator drodowns to give more control over roles excluded.
+Added for our Property Portal add on whereby agents can now have a user login
+* Added filter 'propertyhive_rest_api_property_field_callback' so data returned from REST API can be modified
+* Correct PHP notice on saving property with no size entered regarding non-numeric values
+* Declared compatibility for WordPress 5.6

 = 1.4.73 - 2020-11-29 =
 * Match properties to applicants based on freetype location and radius (if radial search add on active).
 New setting under 'Property Hive > Settings > General > Miscellaneous > Applicant Options' to enable this